Beach House Layan and Roof Top by Anantara

 There is a surprisingly wide range of activities and land sports in Phuket if spending your day on the beach and exploring the islands is not enough for you.

-A guide to Phuket City Phuket city, which is locally still called Phuket Town, is becoming increasingly popular, perfect for an exploration day away from… Read More »PHUKET CITY
+Phuket city, which is locally still called Phuket Town, is becoming increasingly popular, perfect for an exploration day away from the beach and to please selfies and Instagram enthusiasts.
+The architecture in the old town is beautiful, and many streets have been renovated and repainted colourfully.

 Patong Go-Kart Speedway is one of three Go-Kart tracks you can find in Phuket.
 It no doubt has the most varied kart fleet and a very good track to offer.
 The Speedway is located about 30 minutes from Patong Beach, just next to the Tiger Kingdom Phuket on the way to Phuket Town.